 In general students who are fully admitted to this program and enroll full-time for both fall and spring semesters can borrow up to $20,500.
 This loan amount is not required to cover the cost of the program and students are advised to only borrow the amount needed.

 Assistantships include a monthly stipend for nine months plus a full tuition waiver.
-These awards do not cover incidental fees, which may be as much as $1,600 per term.
-See 2012-13 Graduate Tuition and Fees: http://www.niu.edu/bursar/tuition/graduate.shtml.
+These awards do not cover incidental fees, which may be as much as $1,700 per term.
+See Graduate Tuition and Fees.

 Northern Illinois University is an AA/EEO employer.
 Minorities and women are encouraged to apply.

 The College of Visual and Performing Arts has a limited number of tuition waivers for talented graduate students.
 Recommendations for waivers are made by area faculty after the admission audition.
 Students who receive artistic talent waivers are expected to perform in School of Music ensembles, as needed, and to provide other services to the school.
-These awards waive a portion or all of the graduate tuition charges up to a maximum of 9 credit hours per semester but do not cover General Fees, which may be as much as $1,600 per semester.
+These awards waive a portion or all of the graduate tuition charges up to a maximum of 9 credit hours per semester but do not cover General Fees, which may be as much as $1,700 per semester.
 Students with talent tuition waivers can apply for an additional year of waiver support.
+The university also has a limited number of Recruitment tuition waivers and Underrepresented tuition waivers.
+Students may receive one type of award in their first year and apply for a different type of award in their second year.

-University Recruitment and Underrepresented Tuition Waiver: February 28, 2013
+University Recruitment and Underrepresented Tuition Waiver: [late February]

 Application is made here: http://www.niu.myreviewroom.com.